Origin & Myths

 2. Even if you boil a real Rudraksha in water for 6 hours, there would no effect on the bead.
 A fake will easily disintegrate.

-3. A good Rudraksha bead will not be broken at any end.
+3. A good Rudraksha bead will not be broken at any ends.